 Create a Cart Promotion

-You can build a comprehensive cart promotion by following this guided workflow.
+You can build a cart promotion by following this guided workflow.
 Define the metadata, conditions, and benefits of your promotion, then apply specific limits to ensure it reaches the right audience at the right time.

 This guide provides a step-by-step walkthrough of the entire cart promotion lifecycle, from initial qualification triggers to redemption conditions and automated customer communication.